-Since 1950, average residential living trends in the U.S. have been towards bigger houses with fewer occupants:
+Since the 1970s, average residential living trends in the U.S. have been towards bigger houses with fewer occupants:

 - Significant energy savings could be realized by better insulating residential buildings to reduce the space heating and cooling loads, using energy efficient appliances, and using more efficient lighting in commercial buildings.

 - Commercial building average site energy intensity per square foot decreased 25% from 115,000 Btu/sqft in 1979 to 91,900 Btu/sqft in 2020.24,28

 - The amount of developed U.S. land increased by 60% from 1982 to 2015, making up 6% of total U.S. surface area in 2015.29